Getting started

 Lanczos

-Compute lanczos coeficients
+Compute lanczos coefficients

 bs = ps.lanczos(H, O, steps, nterms)